aik2mlj/espnet/egs2/12m/spk1/README_inference_guide.md

-# Speaker Embedding Extraction Guide
+# Singer Embedding Extraction from Checkpoint

 This document describes the workflow for extracting speaker embeddings from a RawNet3 model checkpoint and storing them in a PostgreSQL database.